Border Clearances and International Parcel Delivery

 Could More Inclusive Globalisation of Border Clearances Improve International Parcel Delivery?

-More inclusive globalisation of border clearances could be beneficial for a range of industries that rely on international postage, from eCommerce and online retailers to others that regularly send items overseas.
+More inclusive globalisation of border clearances could be beneficial for a range of industries that rely on international postage, from cross border eCommerce and online retailers to others that regularly send items overseas.

 The Rise in International Parcel Delivery

 In many ways, the world feels like it has become a smaller place and the rise in international parcel delivery has enhanced this.
 Digital consumers have taken advantage of this, propelled by massive eCommerce companies such as Amazon and eBay allowing them to order nearly anything they want from across the world and have it delivered within days.

 Across the world, international routes have experienced faster growth of 5.4% from 2013 to 2017 compared to domestic ones.
 The main reason for this has been growing cross-border eCommerce, which has also impacted upon B2C growing quicker than B2B markets as well across the same time period.
 By 2020 it’s also forecast that 40% of all trade for UK online retailers will be from international customers.

 With consumers and businesses getting used to having more options available, every international parcel service needs to be adaptable and offering a plethora of international parcel delivery options to keep up with the competition.
 These can range from international parcel tracking to time-specific deliveries, as many invest in furthering the speed of their global deliveries (which cross-border regulation can assist with).

 Need for Widespread Regulation

 According to one report, in 2015 B2C eCommerce cross-border sales accounted for around US$189 billion.
 In China especially, international exports and imports have seen rapid growth of 41.6% and 116.4% respectively as cross-border eCommerce continues to gather pace.
 However, while it is exciting and provides many opportunities, for SMEs and start-ups it can be limited due to the significant costs involved.